-The cumulative impact of Project 2 of the Visserspan PV facility contribute little to the overall cumulative impact of the total number of PV facilities already approved.
+The cumulative impact of Project 4 of the Visserspan PV facility contribute little to the overall cumulative impact of the total number of PV facilities already approved.
+Projects 1, 2, 3 and 4 combined however extent the PV node to the north pushing into the rural landscape.
 Due to the fact that thresholds have not been determined on a regional level, a statement to that effect on a project level is not appropriate.